-OXO Good Grips 8 Cup Leakproof Food Storage Container- I bought these to have some freezer-friendly large sized storage containers as an alternative to gallon freezer bags, however I found after freezing these for a couple of months, the lids have become quite difficult to snap on.
+OXO Good Grips 8 Cup Leakproof Food Storage Container- I bought these to have some freezer-friendly large sized storage containers as an alternative to gallon freezer bags, however they are still too small to fit a standard-sized freezer crockpot meal.

 Corningware Meal Mugs- I work from home these days, but when I was working away from home, I loved using these to store soup, chili or anything that will be re-heated at work, as I was never able to find a thermos that would keep food heated until lunch.
 These re-heat your food evenly, and are easy to eat your food out of.